ismaelyws/themely/README.md

-# Introduction
+# Themely WordPress Auto-Installer & Theme Directory

-## Our mission
+#### Themely is a cPanel/WHM addon which combines a one-click WordPress auto-installer with a directory of free WordPress themes from talented developers around the world.
+Not only is it free, it pays you each month!

-Is to help web hosting companies & WordPress theme developers generate additional revenue.
+#### Our mission is to help web hosting companies & WordPress theme developers generate additional revenue.

 ## For Web Hosting Companies